The Archipelago Artists and Makers Conference is Back!

 Kim Bernard

-Kim Bernard is a professional artist and art teacher with over 30 years of experience.
-She has taught studio and business courses across the state as well as consulting and mentoring.
-She strives to inspire, cultivate creativity, and share the joy of making.
+Kim Bernard is a professional sculptor, teaching artist and mentor with over 30 years of experience.
+She has taught studio art, art biz, creative and professional development.
+Kim consults emerging artists and strives to inspire, cultivate creativity, and share the joy of making.
+She is currently upcycling plastic trash into art and building sculptural installations with communities throughout New England.

 Simon Van Der Ven